dreameatergames/nuquake_enhanced/README.md

-# nuQuake © 2019 HaydenKow
+# nuQuake © 2024 David Croshaw
 ## Free and Open for the Community!

 ## Working: